-Although tests for assessing worker status have differing formulations, the tighter the company's right to control the worker, the more likely he will be considered an employee.
-Most of the classification methodologies also evaluate the degree to which the worker is integrated into the company's operations, the worker's special skills, the longevity of the relationship, the company's ability to terminate the relationship, etc. These and other factors are used as earmarks of employment.
+Although tests for assessing worker status have differing formulations, the tighter the company's right to control the worker, the more likely the worker will be considered an employee.
+Most of the classification methodologies also evaluate the degree to which the worker is integrated into the company's operations, the worker's special skills, the longevity of the relationship, the company's ability to terminate the relationship, and so on.
+These and other factors are used as earmarks of employment.

 A court or agency must determine the worker's true status by evaluating the governing contract and business records.
-If the worker is micromanaged and subject to the employer's unfettered control, an "independent contractor" label in a contract will probably not save the worker from being recast as an employee.
+If the worker is micro-managed and subject to the employer's unfettered control, an "independent contractor" label in a contract will probably not save the worker from being recast as an employee.